-Many costs for dialysis and kidney transplant are covered by the federal government through Medicare.
+Many of the costs for dialysis and kidney transplant are covered by the federal government through Medicare.
 Medicare is not just for people who are 65 and older.
-The program also includes many people who need dialysis or a kidney transplant.
+The program also helps Americans and legal residents of all ages who need dialysis or a kidney transplant and qualify for coverage.

-People with kidney failure can find out more about Medicare enrollment at their local Social Security office, or by calling 800.772.1213.
-Talk to staff at your dialysis clinic or transplant center for more information.
+People with kidney failure can enroll in Medicare at their local Social Security office, or by calling 800.772.1213 and making an appointment to enroll.
+Before signing up, your dialysis clinic or transplant center must complete a form and have it signed by your doctor.
+This form confirms that you have started dialysis or have a kidney transplant.